panique/mini/README.md

 Somebody has used the codebase of an older version of MINI for this interesting framework:
 [SMVCF](https://github.com/simple-mvc-framework/v2).
 Definitely worth a look!

-### branch feature-better-view

-This branch handles the view in a better (but more complicated) way.
-Have a look, it's self-explaining.

 ## Requirements